About Jennifer Lee

 FEMINIST: STORIES FROM WOMEN’S LIBERATION won "Best of the Fest" for documentary at the Los Angeles Women's International Film Festival.
 It is a film exploring the significance of the second wave of the women’s liberation movement on our lives.
 Interviewees include author and NOW founder Betty Friedan, authors and activists Frances M. Beal, Robin Morgan, Sonia Pressman Fuentes, Betita Martinez and many other feminists who are not well-known but should be.

 As a speaker I work to connect the importance of history as women along with seeing women as leaders.
-Speaking engagements include the Berkshire Conference on Women’s History, Hampshire College, The Women, Action and Media National Conference, UCLA, University of Colorado, Boulder, Girls Athletic Leadership School, Denver, CO, Loyola Marymount University and the International Islamic University in Islamabad, Pakistan.
+Speaking engagements include the Berkshire Conference on Women’s History, Hampshire College, The Women, Action and Media National Conference, UCLA, University of Colorado, Boulder, Girls Athletic Leadership School, Denver, CO, Loyola Marymount University, Southern Illinois University Edwardsville, University of Texas Dallas, and the International Islamic University in Islamabad, Pakistan.

 Jennifer speaking at the Los Angeles Final Cut User's Group in 2013.